Your Host and Tour Guide:

 in spots or very uneven in color.
 Can be applied over the Bio Vee Seal.
 Yes, colored paint chips can be added to

-the eopxy.
+the epoxy.
 There are several ways to do this.
 Click Here for more info on 'chips'.
 Water based floor epoxies, being

 water based, soak into the floor a bit, providing a superior bond and less likelihood of coating failure, thus